dvoits/z3test/README.md

 - `Creator` keeps a custom name of one who have submitted the experiment.
 - `DomainName` allows to identify and construct an instance of a `Domain` class that determines an additional analysis and results interpretation.
 - `Executable` is a blob name in the `bin` container which contains either an executable file or a zip file with a main executable and supporting files.
 The executable will run for multiple specified benchmark files to measure its performance.
 - `ExperimentTimeout` is a time limit in seconds per experiment.
-It time passed since the experiment submission exceeds this time span,  the experiment is stopped.
+If time passed since the experiment submission exceeds this time span,  the experiment is stopped.
 Zero means no limits.
 - `Flag` is either 'false' or 'true' and is switched by a user.
 - `MemoryLimitMB` is the memory limit per benchmark in megabytes.
 Zero means no limit.